Don't Start Me Talkin': Release and chart performance

 "Don't Start Me Talkin'" was released as a single in September 1955, a month after its recording.
 The song reached number three on Billboard magazine's R&B Singles chart.

 Other releases

 Both sides of the single appeared on Williamson's 1959 debut album, Down and Out Blues, which was inducted into the Blues Hall of Fame in 2007.

 Other renditions

 James Cotton, who was taught the harmonica by Williamson, recorded "Don't Start Me Talkin'", for the 1967 album, The James Cotton Blues Band.
 The New York Dolls recorded it for their second studio album, Too Much Too Soon.

-Bob Dylan performed the song on The David Letterman Show in 1984.
-Other music artists that have recorded the song include John Hammond, Jr., the Doobie Brothers, Dion, the Yardbirds, Climax Blues Band, Champion Jack Dupree, Rory Gallagher, Willie "Big Eyes" Smith, Fenton Robinson, Good Rockin' Charles and Gary Moore, among others.
+Bob Dylan performed the song on Late Night with David Letterman in 1984.
+Other music artists that have recorded the song include John Hammond, Jr., the Doobie Brothers, Dion, the Yardbirds, Led Zeppelin, Climax Blues Band, Champion Jack Dupree, Rory Gallagher, Willie "Big Eyes" Smith, Fenton Robinson, Good Rockin' Charles and Gary Moore, among others.